ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/commands/documents/get.http.markdown

 ###Example

 An example request sent to the RavenDB playground server:

 {CODE-BLOCK: bash}
-curl \
+curl -X GET \
     'http://live-test.ravendb.net/databases/Demo/docs?
                                                         startsWith=employe
                                                         &matches=es/1-A|es/2-A|es/3-A|es/4-A|es/5-A|es/6-A|es/7-A|es/8-A|